Approximating inverse cumulative distribution functions to produce approximate random variables

 \section{Approximate Gaussian random variables}

-We will be using the inverse transform method \citep[2.2.1]{glasserman2013monte} to produce random variable samples from a desired distribution.
-The key step to this method is evaluating a distribution's inverse cumulative distribution function (sometimes called the percentile or percent point functions).
+The inverse transform method \citep[2.2.1]{glasserman2013monte} produce univariate random variable samples from a desired distribution by first generating a uniform random variable $U$ on the unit interval $(0,1)$, and then computing $C^{-1}(U)$, where $C^{-1}$ is the inverse of the distribution's cumulative distribution function (sometimes called the percentile or quantile function).
 We will focus on sampling from the Gaussian distribution, whose inverse cumulative distribution function we denote by $ \Phi^{-1} \colon (0, 1) \to \mathbb{R} $ (some authors use $ N^{-1} $), and similarly whose cumulative distribution function and probability density function we denoted by $ \Phi $ and $ \phi $ respectively.

 Our key proposal is to use the inverse transform method with an approximation to the inverse cumulative distribution function.
 As the resulting distribution will not exactly match the desired distribution, we call random variables produced in this way \emph{approximate random variables}, and those without the approximation as \emph{exact random variables} for added clarity.
-In general, we will denote exact Gaussian random variables by $ Z $ and approximate Gaussian random variables by $ \tilde{Z} $.
+In general, we will denote exact Gaussian random variables by $ Z $ and approximate Gaussian random variables by $ \widetilde{Z} $.
 The key motivation for introducing approximate random variables is that they are computationally cheaper to generate than exact random variables.
-Consequently, our key motivating criteria in forming approximations will be a simple mathematical construction, hoping this fosters fast implementations.
-As such there is a slight trade off between simplicity and fidelity, where we will primarily be targetting simplicity.
+Consequently, our key motivating criterion in forming approximations will be a simple mathematical construction, hoping this fosters fast implementations.
+As such there is a trade-off between simplicity and fidelity, where we will primarily be targetting simplicity.

 In this section, we present two approximation types: a piecewise constant, and a piecewise linear.
 For both we will bound the $ L^p $ error, focusing on their mathematical constructions and analyses.
 Their implementations and utilisation will be detailed in sections~\ref{sec:high_performance_impementations} and \ref{sec:multilevel_monte_carlo}.
 Both analyses will share and frequently use approximations for moments and tail values of the Gaussian distribution, which we gather together in section~\ref{sec:approximating_tail_values_and_high_order_moments}.
 Thereafter, the piecewise constant and linear approximations are analysed in sections~\ref{sec:piecewise_constant_approximations_on_equal_intervals} and \ref{sec:piecewise_linear_approximations_on_geometric_intervals}.